Voter Guide

 In a ranked choice election with one winner, the winner has to earn a majority of votes.

-• The 1st-choice votes are counted in Round 1.
-If a candidate earns a majority of 1st-choice votes, the race is over.
+• The first-choice votes are counted in Round 1.
+If a candidate earns a majority of first-choice votes, the race is over.
 For example, in Arlington's last County Board election, the winning candidate earned 58% of Round 1 votes, so no more rounds were needed to determine the winner.

 When will results be released?